Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Abstract

 \section{Abstract}

-Recent work has proposed Wasserstein k-means (Wk-means) clustering as a powerful method to identify regimes in time series data, and one-dimensional asset returns in particular.
+Recent work has proposed Wasserstein k-means (Wk-means) clustering as a powerful method to classify regimes in time series data, and one-dimensional asset returns in particular.
 In this paper, we begin by studying in detail the behaviour of the Wasserstein k-means clustering algorithm applied to synthetic one-dimensional time series data.
-We study the dynamics of the algorithm and investigate how varying different hyperparameters impacts the performance of the clustering algorithm for different random initialisations.
-We compute simple metrics that we find are useful in identifying high-quality clusterings.
-Then, we extend the technique of Wasserstein k-means clustering to multidimensional time series data by approximating the multidimensional Wasserstein distance as a sliced Wasserstein distance, resulting in a method we call `sliced Wasserstein k-means (sWk-means) clustering'.
-We apply the sWk-means clustering method to the problem of automated regime detection in multidimensional time series data, using synthetic data to demonstrate the validity of the approach.
-Finally, we show that the sWk-means method is effective in identifying distinct market regimes in real multidimensional financial time series, using publicly available foreign exchange spot rate data as a case study.
+We extend the previous work by studying, in detail, the dynamics of the clustering algorithm and how varying the hyperparameters impacts the performance over different random initialisations.
+We compute simple metrics that we find to be useful in identifying high-quality clusterings.
+We then extend the technique of Wasserstein k-means clustering to multidimensional time series data by approximating the multidimensional Wasserstein distance as a sliced Wasserstein distance, resulting in a method we call `sliced Wasserstein k-means (sWk-means) clustering'.
+We apply the sWk-means clustering method to the problem of automated regime classification in multidimensional time series data, using synthetic data to demonstrate the validity and effectiveness of the approach.
+Finally, we show that the sWk-means method is able to identify distinct market regimes in real multidimensional financial time series, using publicly available foreign exchange spot rate data as a case study.
 We conclude with remarks about some limitations of our approach and potential complementary or alternative approaches.